 Improvement of WOAH epidemic intelligence in the region

-This project aims to improve early detection of animal diseases in the Asia-Pacific by promoting transparent disease reporting.
-By facilitating data sharing, enhancing data analysis, and strengthening communication, WOAH seeks to empower Members and Partners to make informed decisions and respond promptly to disease outbreaks.
+This project aims to enhance early detection of animal diseases in the Asia-Pacific region through transparent disease reporting.
+By fostering data sharing, refining data analysis, and strengthening communication, WOAH seeks to empower its Members and Partners to make informed decisions and respond effectively to disease outbreaks.

-A dedicated Active Search Team for Asia-Pacific (AST Asia-Pacific) was created to oversee early threat warning activities.
-The team comprises technical and communication experts who undergo training in the Epidemic Intelligence from Open Sources (EIOS) system.
-The team gathers information from various online sources and analyses it to identify potential disease outbreaks.
-The team uses the WHO EIOS system website for its daily activity.
+An Active Search Team for Asia-Pacific (AST Asia-Pacific) was established to monitor for early signs of disease threats.
+This team consists of technical and communication officers in the region who have been trained in the Epidemic Intelligence from Open Sources (EIOS) system (WHO EIOS initiative).
+By collecting information from various online sources and analysing it, the team identifies potential disease outbreaks and, if necessary, contacts relevant countries or territories to clarify important news signals.
+The team uses the EIOS portal for its daily work.

 Project achievements (June 2023 – June 2024)